-This long-term environmental watering plan (LTWP) is the first such plan to be developed for the Eastern Mount Lofty Ranges Water Resource Plan Area (EMLR WRP Area) in accordance with the environmental management framework within the Basin Plan (MDBA, 2012).
+This long-term environmental watering plan (LTWP) has been developed for the Eastern Mount Lofty Ranges Water Resource Plan (EMLR WRP) Area in accordance with the environmental management framework within the Basin Plan.
+The first LTWP plan for the EMLR was produced in July 2017 and this is an update to that document following the accreditation and adoption of the EMLR Water Resource Plan (Department for Environment and Water, 2019).

-The Eastern Mount Lofty Ranges is located in close proximity to Adelaide and is an important agricultural region, although there is a growing shift to urban development and the establishment of semi-rural lifestyle properties (South Australian Murray-Darling Basin Natural Resources Management Board, 2017).
-In recent years there has been a focussed effort on water planning to address the impacts on water resources in the area, which include a drop in water levels and an increase of salinity of underground water, and reduced average annual stream flow due to capture in farm dams (South Australian Murray-Darling Basin Natural Resources Management Board, 2013a).
-Policies have been developed that guide the sustainable management of the water resources and these sit within two water allocation plans (WAPs) (South Australian Murray-Darling Basin Natural Resources Management Board, 2010, 2013b).
+The EMLR WRP Area is located in close proximity to Adelaide and is an important agricultural region, although there is a growing shift to urban development and the establishment of semi-rural lifestyle properties (South Australian Murray-Darling Basin Natural Resources Management Board, 2017).
+In recent years, there has been a focussed effort on water planning to address the impacts on water resources in the area, which include a drop in water levels, an increase of salinity of underground water, and reduced average annual stream flow due to capture in farm dams with attendant impacts on water dependent ecosystems.
+Policies have been developed that guide the sustainable management of the water resources and these sit within two water allocation plans (WAPs) for 1) Marne Saunders Prescribed Water Resources Area (PWRA) (South Australian Murray-Darling Basin Natural Resources Management Board, 2019a) and 2) the Eastern Mount Lofty Ranges PWRA (South Australian Murray-Darling Basin Natural Resources Management Board, 2019b).